Male and female Eastern Bluebirds. Photo: Patricia Pierce/Flickr/CC by 2.0.

 The female then accepts the demonstration and approves of the cavity, and starts bringing nesting material herself.

-After pair formation and territory establishment, Bluebirds start copulating.
-Mated pairs do so approximately eight days before the first egg is laid and six days after the clutch’s last egg has been laid.
+After pair formation and territory establishment, bluebirds start copulating.
+Mated pairs copulate for approximately eight days before the first egg is laid and continue six days after the clutch’s last egg has been laid.

 The female appears to initiate a copulatory event.
 While perched, she crouches, keeping her back horizontal while dropping and shaking her wings and slightly cocking her tail.
 This action is called a female’s solicitation posture.